 Set Rear Ceiling in the SYSTEM SETUP: Basic > Projector Position menu after you turn the projector on.

-\To set the projector position:
+To set the projector position:

-- 2. Press ▲ / ▼ to highlight Projector Position and press ◄ / ▶ until the correct position is selected.
+- Press MENU/EXIT on the projector or remote control and then press ◀/► until the SYSTEM SETUP: Basic menu is highlighted.

+- Press ▲/▼ to highlight Projector

+Position and press ◄/▶ until the

+correct position is selected.